A46628/Detection_And_Tracking_Real_Time/README.md

 ## BoT-SORT

-BoT-SORT was also investigated as an advanced tracking approach incorporating improved association strategies and camera-motion compensation.
+BoT-SORT was also investigated as an advanced SORT-based approach incorporating improved association strategies and camera-motion compensation.

 The final quantitative embedded comparison focused on: